WebStorm 2020.2: Use Prettier as the Default Formatter, Work with Nuxt.js, and Get Full Support for GitHub PRs

 Your privacy is of the utmost importance to us, so please rest assured that with ML-assisted code completion turned on, your personal data and code aren’t sent anywhere.
 If you’re using the EAP builds, only anonymized data about your usage of code completion is collected.
 For stable builds like this one, even this information is not sent anywhere.

 Start debugging from the Run and Terminal tool windows

-Starting with this build, the IDE will offer a quick way to start a debug session from the Run and Terminal tool windows.
+Starting with v2020.2, the IDE will offer a quick way to start a debug session from the Run and Terminal tool windows.

 Let’s say you want to run a script like

 For ws:// links, the IDE will start a Node.js debug session using the Attach to Node.js configuration.
 To try it out, run the node or nodemon command in debug mode using the –inspect or –inspect-brk flags and repeat the same steps as above.

 When debugging, you’ll notice some enhancements to item previews in the built-in console.
 These enhancements will let you see more helpful details about an object without having to expand it.